acsandmann/rift/README.md

 # rift

-rift is a tiling window for macos. it is inspired by i3/sway/hyprland and aerospace's virtual workspace system.
+rift is a tiling window manager for macos inspired by i3 / sway with a virtual workspace system that takes away the pain points of native macos spaces. it has smooth animations, an extensive featureset, and does **not** require disabling of SIP for *any* functionality.

 ![demo](assets/demo.gif)